thewiredbear/Yelp-App--Second-Assignment/README.md

 Time spent: **3** hours spent in total

-Again, I did not add gitignore.
+Again, I did not add gitignore!
 Bear with me, I don't know GitHub much and use the desktop client.

 ## User Stories